IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

 Or Follow instruction in Lab

-# 2. Provision a Kubernetes Cluster on IBM Cloid
+# 2. Provision a Kubernetes Cluster on IBM Cloud

 From Dashboard menu, select Kubernetes